jkedra/jkedra.github.io/_posts/2015-02-06-first-post.md

 for longer time.
 If had not written it down, I would have forgotten it.
 So I developed some ways of storing the information.
 Starting with plain files, spread over my Oracle Virtualbox VM.
 Then I peeked my friend taking notes in the Google Docs.
-I had file versioning, rich format cabapilities.
+It had file versioning, rich format cabapilities.
 It could be even shared among friends.
 I started taking notes there as well.
 But sharing among friends is not enough I wanted to share most of them publicly.